Environment Aquatic Ecological Monitoring Crew Member

 Knowledge of downloading, using, and syncing ArcGIS Online Maps

-Experience safely operating 4WD trucks on paved and unpaved roads, often in remote areas on unimproved roads and driving for extended periods (2-6 hours at a time).
+Experience safely operating four-wheel drive trucks on paved and unpaved roads, often in remote areas on unimproved roads, and driving for extended periods (2-6 hours at a time).